bit101/bufkill/readme.md

 `buf_kill_default_choice`

 When prompted with the Save/Discard/Cancel options, the default (if you just hit enter) is to cancel.
-You can change that default by setting the global opton `buf_kill_default_choice` to `save` or `discard`.
+You can change that default by setting the global opton `buf_kill_default_choice` to `save`, `discard` or `cancel`.
 For example:

 vimscript: